Steiner Cut Dominants: At most five terminals

 \begin{lemma} Let $(G,T)$ be a facet inducing Steiner graph with facet weights $c$ and $v\in V(G)\setminus T$ a non-terminal node of degree three with neighbors $v_1$, $v_2$, and $v_3$.
 With $e_i:=vv_i$ for all $i\in \{1,2,3\}$ the following statements hold:

 \begin{enumerate} \item No root contains $\{e_1, e_2,e_3\}$. \item We have

-where at most one of the inequalities is satisfied at equality. \item If $c(e_i)< c(e_j)+c(e_k)$ holds for $i,j,k$ with $\{i,j,k\}=\{1,2,3\}$ then no root contains both $e_j$ and $e_k$, and $v_jv_k$ is not an edge of $G$. \end{enumerate} \end{lemma} \begin{proof} The first statement follows from the fact that $v\in V(G)\setminus T$, which also implies the inequalities in the second statement (as every edge is contained in at least one root, see Remark~\ref{rem:facets_first_properties}).
+where at most one of the inequalities is satisfied at equality. \item If $c(e_i)< c(e_j)+c(e_k)$ holds for $i,j,k$ with $\{i,j,k\}=\{1,2,3\}$ then no root contains both $e_j$ and $e_k$, which further implies that $v_jv_k$ is not an edge of $G$. \end{enumerate} \end{lemma} \begin{proof} Due to $v \in V(G) \setminus T$, for every root taking its symmetric difference with $\delta(v)$ results in another $T$-Steiner cut and therefore does not decrease the $c$-value.
+This immediately implies the first statement, and the second one follows as every edge is contained in at least one root (see Proposition~\ref{prop:facets_first_properties}).
 Clearly, because of $c>\zerovec{}$, no two of those inequalities can be satisfied at equality.

 To prove the third statement, observe that in case of $c(e_i)< c(e_j)+c(e_k)$ (for $\{i,j,k\}=\{1,2,3\}$) no root contains both $e_j$ and $e_k$ because of $v\in V(G)\setminus T$.
 Consequently, $v_jv_k \in E(G)$ in this case would imply that every root $x$ satisfies $x_{v_jv_k}=x_{e_j}+x_{e_k}$, which, however, contradicts the fact that the roots span $\R^{E(G)}$. \end{proof}